 11/22/63 (2011) was Stephen King’s venture into time travel themes.
 King placed a good deal of research into getting the feel of the era and the life of Lee Harvey Oswald down right.
 I enjoyed the book but also had problems with it – for one, King’s clear interest was more in plotting out the details of the era than the usual stuff of the time travel story (time paradoxes, culture clashes).
 A problem – one that the mini-series attempts to get around – is that much of the book simply consists of waiting (for several years) to get from 1958 (upped to 1960 in the tv version) to 1963 and watching the dull minutiae of Lee Harvey Oswald’s life.
 King leaves the most interesting section of the book – namely the alternative history aspect that asks how history would happen differently if the assassination of JFK were prevented – to less than a chapter at the end and paints it in the starkest of nightmare scenarios.
 It is as though he seemed conceptually daunted by writing a full-fledged alternate history and invented devices like “the past pushes back” to avoid this.

 With 11.22.63, the book has been mounted as an eight-episode tv mini-series under the aegis of J.J.
 Abrams and his Bad Robot production company.
 These days Abrams has become a high-profile film director with works such as Mission: Impossible III (2006), Star Trek (2009), Star Trek: Into Darkness (2013) and Star Wars Episode VII: The Force Awakens (2015).
-What should not be forgotten is that in the decade prior to this he was a highly successful producer/creator of tv shows such as Alias (2001-6), Lost (2004-10), Fringe (2008-13), Person of Interest (2011-6) and to a lesser extent Alcatraz (2012), Revolution (2012-4) and Almost Human (2013-4).
+What should not be forgotten is that in the decade prior to this he was a highly successful producer/creator of tv shows such as Alias (2001-6), Lost (2004-10), Fringe (2008-13), Person of Interest (2011-6) and to a lesser extent Alcatraz (2012), Revolution (2012-4) and Almost Human (2013-4), as well as one further Stephen King tv series Castle Rock (2018– ).
 The creative name driving the mini-series is Bridget Carpenter, a producer/writer on shows such as Dead Like Me (2003-4), Friday Night Lights (2006-11) and Parenthood (2010-5).
 Each of the episodes comes from a different director (with a couple of double-ups), including one from star James Franco who also produces the series.

 There have been a great many Stephen King works adapted as tv mini-series, ranging from the great – Salem’s Lot (1979) – to the terrible – The Tommyknockers (1993) and The Stand (1994).
 11.22.63 seems determined not to repeat the mistakes of the most recent King tv production Under the Dome (2013-5), which abandoned all but the basic concept of the book after the pilot episode and thereafter travelled along an entirely random course that felt like the scriptwriters were making it up as they went along.
 The mini-series does rearrange many aspects of the book but keeps general faith to the story.